gearglow/ReptiliaWithATwist/The List - Notes.md

 Power is more a function of your individual *internal* harmony.
 That's why magic is so heavily intent-based.
 The stronger your intent, the more focused and *unified* you are in your intent, the more powerful your magic is.

+## Politics

+### Factions

+#### The Light

+Dumbledore's faction.
+Traditionalist, authoritarian.
+Claim to be progressive, but are actually centrist.
+Paternalistic about the Statute, muggles, blood purity... everything, really.
+Pro-censorship.
+Pro-restriction on personal freedoms.

+#### The Dark

+The Death Eater faction.
+Traditionalist, authoritarian.
+Conservative extremists.
+Fascists, really.
+Against restrictions on personal freedoms and censorship, but only for purebloods.
+Didn't start out that way, but the polarizing effect of Voldemort's Blood War affected The Dark particularly strongly.

+#### The Grey

+Minority Progressives.
+Pragmatic.
+Pro-Reform (or revolution if the opportunity arises) about pretty much everything Traditionalist.
+Anti-Authoritarian, Anti-Statute, Anti-Blood-Puritan.
+Against restrictions on personal freedoms and censorship for everyone, not just purebloods.

+#### Unaligned

+What it says on the tin.

 ## The List